• Skip to content

 ( 2014 – 2017 )

-The Snow King Observatory began as a grassroots idea, one without funding, a formal client, or even a defined site.
+The idea of an observatory began as a grassroots initiative, one without project funding, a formal client, or even a defined site.
 In 2014, astronomer Dr. Samuel Singer began advocating for a public observatory in Jackson Hole.
-His vision was simple but ambitious: to create a place where the public could experience astronomy in one of the darkest and most spectacular night skies in the American West.
+His vision was simple but ambitious : to create a place where the general public could experience astronomy under some of the most spectacular dark night skies in the American West.

-A year later, at a meeting hosted by Silicon Couloir in Jackson, Singer met Jakub Galczynski, then a 26-aspiring architect.
-The two quickly discovered a shared enthusiasm for the idea and began collaborating on ways to turn the concept into something tangible.
-Together they developed floor plans and design renderings for an observatory, communicating the vision to potential supporters and investors.
-At the same time, they researched observatory and planetarium equipment that would ultimately shape the project.
+At a meeting hosted by Silicon Couloir in Jackson, Wyoming, Samuel Singer met Jakub Galczynski, who was, at the time, a 26-year-old aspiring architect.
+The two quickly discovered a shared enthusiasm for the idea and began collaborating on ways to turn the concept into reality.
+Together they developed floor plans, elevations, and perspectives for an observatory, communicating the greater vision to potential supporters and investors.
+At the same time, Samuel Singer researched observatory and planetarium equipment that would shape the design stages of the project.

-The concept gained unexpected traction when Max C. Chapman Jr., CEO of Snow King Mountain Resort, encountered Singer at a farmers market booth.
-Intrigued by the concept, Chapman suggested integrating the observatory into the resort’s long-range Snow King Mountain Master Plan.
-The proposal transformed the project from a speculative idea into a real possibility.
+The concept gained unexpected traction when Max C. Chapman Jr., CEO of Snow King Mountain Resort, encountered Singer at a farmers market booth at the base of Snow King Mountain.
+Intrigued by the vision, a dialogue started between the two and resulted in the observatory making its way into the Snow King Mountain – Master Plan.

-Recognizing the opportunity, Galczynski stepped away from his architectural team to focus on advancing the observatory.
+After Max C. Chapman Jr presented payment for Schematic Design, Jakub Galczynski stepped away from his existing architectural office to dedicate his full effort to advancing the observatory.
 During these formative years, Ryan Stanley, President of Snow King Mountain, and Chief Advisor Jeff Golightly played key roles in championing the broader Master Plan.
-Their efforts helped bring the proposal before the City of Jackson and the United States Forest Service, ultimately securing critical approvals that allowed the project to move forward.
+Their efforts helped bring the proposal before the City of Jackson and the United States Forest Service, ultimately securing critical approvals that allowed the project to move forward years later.

-( 2021 ) As the project continued to develop over the many years, Jakub Galczynski relocated to Ketchum, Idaho to expand Farmer Payne Architects.
-The move increased the physical distance between him and the observatory site in Jackson, Wyoming, but the project continued to gain momentum.
-To help maintain progress, Galczynski introduced the observatory project to Farmer Payne Architects and the firm soon joined the effort.
+( 2021 ) As the project continued to develop over the many years, Jakub Galczynski relocated to Ketchum, Idaho to work at Farmer Payne Architects.
+The move increased the physical distance between him and the observatory project in Jackson, Wyoming, but the project continued to gain momentum.
+To help maintain progress, Galczynski introduced the observatory project to Principal Jamie Farmer, of Farmer Payne Architects, and the team soon joined this extensive effort.

 ( 2021 – 2024 ) .
-As the scope of the project expanded, Galczynski again transitioned away from a traditional architectural team structure and moved into an independent role dedicated to advancing the Snow King Observatory.
-In this capacity, he was responsible for producing the project’s construction document set, a body of work that later expanded to include the observatory’s interior design.
-Galczynski led the design and drafting effort while coordinating with numerous consultants.
+As the scope of the project expanded, Galczynski once again transitioned away from the architectural office and moved into an independent role dedicated to advancing Snow King Observatory.
+In this capacity, he was responsible for producing the construction document set and project managing, a body of work that later expanded to the observatory’s interior design.
+Galczynski led the design and drafting effort while coordinating with Farmer Payne Architects.

 2015 DESIGN PROPOSAL .
 Single-story observatory along Josies Ridge, south Snow King Mtn, maximizing dark sky. :